brunoskonrad/call-of-the-netherdeep/sessions/Session 34, 7th of March 2023 (Fear POV).md

 [[Ozark the Scale Tamer]] and [[Wysp Rigo]] are on the chase!
 Let's go, folks!

 To the Scrolls Alcove.
-The [[Mysterious Elf]] is our neighbour.
+The [[Laurin Ophidas]] is our neighbour.
 Like, really.

 Cold, quiet, feat.
 Viro's poem.
 The earth was harmed by outsiders, from his clan.
 Cold, quiet, feet.